The Perils and Pitfalls of Online Dating:

 Helping you find a suitable partner is only a means to an end for online dating businesses.
 A few of the big names rely on subscription fees and refer users to other services they own.
 For example, eHarmony will suggest Project Wedding to users it knows are getting married soon.
 Other services rely on “hyper-targeted” advertising to turn a profit, using the demographic, preference, psychological, and behavioral data you have provided to push products and services.
 For advertisers and data mining companies, your digital self is treated as more representative of you than your conscious self.
 Your data is helping online marketers sell you stuff, and you don’t have much choice if you want to continue use of that dating service.

 Businesses claim that consumer data is anonymized or sold in aggregate form, but studies have shown that it’s hard to truly anonymize data.
-In 2007 researchers were able to overlap anonymized Netflix and IMBD datasets to prove how little effort is required to de-anonymize data.
 This could potentially lead advertising companies, researchers, and talented individuals (some datasets are publically available) to uncover your personal details and use them in ways you didn’t intend or give consent for.

 Online dating sites have been exploited for other purposes as well.
 Spammers use online dating sites to gather e-mail addresses to send to their spam lists.